 Are you planning to live in Munich, or just curious about expat life in Germany?

-In this Expat Interview, Varsha will share her experience and tips on living in Munich as an expat.
-All the information from moving procedure, overcoming difficulties, understanding the cost of living in Munich to getting to know the city is here!
+In this Expat Interview, Varsha shares her experience and tips on living in Munich as an expat.
+All the information from moving procedure, overcoming difficulties, understanding the cost of living in Munich, and getting to know the city are here!

 2. How did you move to Germany?